Professor, STS - National Capital Region Campus

 |Office Hours: By appointment||Office: 7054 Haycock Road, Rm.
 460, Falls Church, VA 22043|

-Her second project, also funded by the NSF, looks at both the efficacy of, and the types of justice embedded in, NGO efforts in the rebuilding and repatriation of post-disaster New Orleans.
-Through comparative analysis of the rebuilding of three heavily flooded neighborhoods, she hopes to draw conclusions on what synergies and alliances were most successful and why.
+Previously, also funded by the NSF, Allen completed research that examined both the efficacy of, and the types of justice embedded in, NGO efforts in the rebuilding and repatriation of post-disaster New Orleans.
+Through comparative analysis of the rebuilding of three heavily flooded neighborhoods, she drew draw conclusions on what synergies and alliances were most successful and why.

 Allen received her Ph.D. in STS from Rensselaer Polytechnic Institute in 1999.
 Prior to that she was both a professor and practitioner of architecture.

-Dr. Allen\'s Research Project website can be found here:
+Dr. Allen's New Orleans Research Project website can be found here:

 2003 Uneasy Alchemy: Citizens and Experts in Louisiana's Chemical Corridor Disputes, (Cambridge, MA: MIT Press).